Rancho Cucamonga – Premier City of the Inland Empire

-Once known for its many vineyards and orange groves, Rancho Cucamonga is today one of the fastest growing suburbs in the metropolitan area.
+Once known for its many vineyards and orange groves, Rancho Cucamonga is today one of the fastest-growing suburbs in the metropolitan area.
 In 1977, the communities of Alta Loma, Cucamonga, and Etiwanda were merged to form the city, which now sports nearly 150,000 people.
-Though new development have replaced many of the older buildings, the suburb continues to provide numerous peeks of its rich history.
+Though new development has replaced many of the older buildings, the suburb continues to provide numerous peeks of its rich history.

 Though the vast majority of its agricultural base is gone, the area soil is still very fertile and during various times throughout the year, you may still see produce stands along the side of the road.

 At the northwest corner of Foothill Boulevard and Haven Avenue sits what was one of California’s oldest wineries — the Virginia Dare.
 Today, this historic building has been transformed into offices, but still retains its original 1830’s architecture.

 Nearby, at 10150 Foothill Boulevard, you’ll find a place called Route 66 Memories, a classic antique and gift shop housed in a historic three-story farmhouse.
 Look for the collection of metallic dinosaurs in the front yard, stop, and browse a plethora of items ranging from metal sculpture, rustic mission furniture, hard-to-find items, collectibles, and Route 66 memorabilia.